KnBrckr/picasa-album-uploader/readme.txt

 1. In Picasa Select "Tools->Configure Buttons..."
 1. In the "Current Buttons" section of the Picasa Dialog, select the "Wordpress" button.
 1. Click the "Remove" button.
 1. To completely remove the button from Picasa, remove the associated `picasa_album_uploader.pbz` file from the Picasa configuration.
-On Mac OSX the `pbz` file can be found in the directory `~/Library/Application Support/Google/Picasa3/buttons`.
+On Mac OSX the `pbz` file can be found in the Folder `Home/Library/Application Support/Google/Picasa3/buttons`.

 = Can I have buttons from multiple WordPress blogs installed at the same time? =